-Collection: Body Painting & Temporary Tattoos Airbrushes & Equipment
+Body Painting & Temporary Tattoos Airbrush

-Starting with body art, Hollywood has done a good job of showing us what is possible with airbrushing thanks to all the sci-fi movies that we’ve all seen at least one of by now.
+Starting with body art, Hollywood has done a good job of showing us what is possible with airbrushing thanks to all the sci-fi movies that we’ve all seen, at least one of them by now.
 It’s almost surreal how vividly they are able to paint the actors and actresses to fit their fictional character profiles, and this is because of the natural-looking result that airbrushing leaves you with.

 You can get crazy creative and really make some your wildest ideas literally come to life by having them airbrushed!

-What do you need?
+What do you need to get started?

 An airbrush that meets your needs